reallyBadConscience/Groups/README.md

 Todo:
-- solid data representation for multiple studentlists (courses).
-- GUI selection of studentlist
+- GUI beautification...
-- handling of not present students (nps :-) (boolean tags in JTable???)
+- MWP design?!
 ....
 - translation to PHP o.a. ???